 Among the exhibits on display, in the presence of representatives of Rete Ferroviaria Italiana and Italferr (FS Group) and of the Superintendencies of Caserta and Benevento and of the Naples Metropolitan Area, are depictions of divinities linked to initiatory rites, statuettes depicting young devout women and male figures of warriors.

-Also present are a model of a terracotta temple intended to accommodate offerings, votive material referring to anatomical parts, ceramic finds and coins.
-"It is the first exhibition that we inaugurate to return to fruition the history that the territories of this new line tell us" said Mariano Nuzzo, Superintendent of Naples Metropolitan Area and for the provinces of Caserta and Benevento.
+Also on display are a model of a terracotta temple intended to house offerings, votive materials representing anatomical parts, ceramic artifacts, and coins.
+"This is the first exhibition we've inaugurated to bring the history that the territories of this new line tell us back to the public," said Mariano Nuzzo, Superintendent of the Naples Metropolitan Area and for the provinces of Caserta and Benevento.

-We will organize other informative moments, a job to be done thanks to the cooperation between Institutions, with the other Superintendencies and with the FS Group, always with the important collaboration with the Ministry of Culture”.
+We will organize further outreach events, a task to be accomplished through cooperation between institutions, with other Superintendencies and with the FS Group, always with the important collaboration of the Ministry of Culture."

-The memorandum of understanding between RFI and the Superintendencies of Caserta and Benevento and of the Naples Metropolitan Area was also signed, with the aim of defining a common strategy for the valorization and promotion of the findings related to the Naples-Bari itinerary.
+A memorandum of understanding was also signed between RFI and the Superintendencies of Caserta and Benevento and the Naples Metropolitan Area.
+The aim of the memorandum is to define a joint strategy for the valorization and promotion of discoveries related to the Naples-Bari route.

-The agreed activities include further stages to return knowledge of the discoveries made to the territories: a permanent exhibition on the Roman villa of Solopaca will also be created in the spaces of the Benevento Operations Centre; the Archaeological Museum of Calatia - Maddaloni will instead host the installation of a burial attributable to the Campania culture and found on the Cancello-Frasso Telesino route; finally, in Ponte, some wall structures pertaining to the Hellenistic-Roman sanctuary brought to light in this area will be reassembled.
+The agreed-upon activities include further steps to disseminate knowledge of the discoveries to the surrounding areas: a permanent exhibition on the Roman villa of Solopaca will be held at the Benevento Operations Center; the Calatia-Maddaloni Archaeological Museum will host a display of a burial site dating back to the Campanian culture, discovered on the Cancello-Frasso Telesino route; and finally, in Ponte, several wall structures pertaining to the Hellenistic-Roman sanctuary unearthed in this area will be reassembled.

-The installation of information panels is also planned to be placed at the new stations of Acerra, Valle di Maddaloni, Ponte-Casalduni and Solopaca.
+Information panels will also be installed at the new stations in Acerra, Valle di Maddaloni, Ponte-Casalduni, and Solopaca.

-The commitment of the FS Group and its Companies continues with the activities of Archeolog, the Group's Third Sector Body that brings together Rete Ferroviaria Italiana, Italferr and Anas.
-Archeolog, in synergy with the Superintendencies of the Ministry of Culture, aims to contribute to the restoration, conservation and valorization of the precious archaeological finds that came to light during the construction and maintenance of Italian road and railway infrastructures.
-Archeolog has decided to commit to the restoration of a statuette of Hercules in metal alloy, dating back to the 2nd century BC and found in the area of the sanctuary of Ponte.
-This mythological figure appears in the Samnite context in connection with the agricultural-pastoral world, as a protective deity of flocks and springs, dedicated to ensuring trade and pacts.
+The commitment of the FS Group and its companies continues with the activities of Archeolog, the Group's third-sector organization that brings together Rete Ferroviaria Italiana, Italferr, and Anas.
+Archeolog, in collaboration with the Superintendencies of the Ministry of Culture, aims to contribute to the restoration, conservation, and valorization of the precious archaeological finds unearthed during the construction and maintenance of Italy's road and rail infrastructure.
+Archeolog has decided to undertake the restoration of a metal alloy statuette of Hercules, dating back to the 2nd century BC and discovered near the sanctuary of Ponte.
+In the Samnite context, this mythological figure is associated with the agricultural and pastoral world, as a protective deity of flocks and springs, dedicated to ensuring trade and pacts.